flare-labs-ltd/fasset-bots/docs/setup.md

-# Setting up the agent bot
+# Setting up the agent bot for XRP on testnet

 ## Clone and setup repository